Skogsøy Webshop Home Travel Gullfjell Contact

 However, birding to some people may be more than sitting on a remote headland until hypothermia sets in so this site also covers some of the other birding I do whilst not seawatching.

 I currently live in Øygarden kommune, NW of Bergen. Øygarden is widely considered to be the best place for birding in Hordaland county.
 This is the reason I live there.
-Perhaps unsurprisingly I live on the edge of a nature reserve and my local patch is covered on the Tjeldstø pages.
+Perhaps unsurprisingly I lived on the edge of a nature reserve and my local patch is covered on the Tjeldstø pages.
 It isn't exactly going to appear in any RAMSAR listings, but it certainly provides enough birding interest at a local level.
-A garden list of over 150 species in just four years gives an indication of the potential of the place.
+A garden list of over 167 species in eight years gives an indication of the potential of the place.

 Øygarden The Øygarden pages give a brief description of a selection of localities in one of the best areas for birding in Hordaland.
 The area was affected by an oil spill from the shipwreck of the "Server" on the neighbouring island of Fedje in January 2007.
 The effects of this are documented here